 There is a well-known and very beautiful Fimmvörðuháls hike which connects Skógar on the south coast to Þórsmörk in the South Highlands.
-Along its 22 km length this trail climbs around 1000 m as it goes up above the majestic Skókafoss Waterfall, passing by many more exceptionally beautiful waterfalls before threading through the high pass at Fimmvörðuháls.
+Along with its 22 km length, this trail climbs around 1000 m as it goes up above the majestic Skógafoss Waterfall, passing by many more exceptionally beautiful waterfalls before threading through the high pass at Fimmvörðuháls.
 The views are amazing with stunning scenery all the way.
-Goðahraun, the new lava field created by the Eyjafjalljökull eruption, with its two craters named after the Norse God Þór´s sons, Magni and Móði, can be found nearby.
+Goðahraun, the new lava field created by the Eyjafjalljökull eruption, with its two craters named after the Norse God Þór’s sons, Magni and Móði, can be found nearby.

 Why not take a day tour from Reykjavík?
 Our Þórsmörk Volcano Hike Tour offers you a magnificent opportunity to explore the Fimmvörðuháls region including Goðahraun and Magni and Móði.
 Over 14 km your footsteps will take you into some of the most stunning mountain scenery on earth, as you gain an elevation of around 800 m.
 This really is a very special opportunity which should not be missed by any outdoor or nature enthusiast.

 A Fimmvörðuháls hike or trek can easily be added onto another of our trekking tours.
 Many people who complete the famous Laugavegur trail choose a trek which includes the Fimmvörðuháls area.
 We organize everything and book your accommodation.
-Your luggage can be transported – you travel light with just a day pack.
+Your luggage can be transported – you travel light with just the necessities you need for the day.
 Enjoy the trek of a lifetime!